-The Board shall call examinations to create registers of persons eligible for an entry-level position in the Police Department.
-All calls for examination shall be public, competitive, and free to those who are otherwise qualified (unless a fee is expressly established by the Board in issuing a notice of examination).
-The Secretary shall not accept applications for an entry level position until a notice of examination has been published.
+The Board shall call examinations to create a pool of candidates for entry-level positions in the Police Department.
+All calls for examination shall be public and free to those who are otherwise qualified (unless a fee is expressly established by the Board in issuing a notice of examination).
+Notwithstanding anything to the contrary in these Rules, the Board may publish a perpetual standing "call" for entry-level police applications, which can be accepted at any time.